emishur/typelevel/README.md

 const ctx = createDbContext<MySchema>();

 //selectFrom() accepts only "order" or "orderItem" table names
-//select() accepts only array of column names from selected table or "*"
+//select() accepts only array of column names from a selected table or "*"

 // r2 type is { user: string, email: string }[]
 const r2 = ctx.selectFrom("order").select(["email", "user"]).execute();